neiltesaluna/tinysuccles/content/terms-conditions/_index.md

 ## Refund policy
 We do not offer refunds for change of mind however if you are unhappy with your purchase then please get in touch and we'd be happy do discuss.

+Once outside our care, we do not hold responsibility for the succulent's lifetime.
+Once the succulent is delivered to you, it is now your responsibility to fulfil it's needs.

 Our products are fragile and we rely on third party couriers for shipping, so please get in contact with us if your product arrives damaged.

 Refunds are generally processed within 3-5 business days after we receive your claim and find it eligible for a return.